clairmclafferty/azimuth1-new-website/_services/data_science.md

 ---
 layout: featured
-title: Data Analytics
+title: Data Science
 image: /assets/img/services/01.jpg
 icon: /assets/img/icons/layer-group-solid.svg
 description: We use the best practice CRISP-DM method for investigating hard problems and solving them with data.
-Our mastery of R and Python means we can dig in and tackle problems quickly with very little barrier to entry.
+Our mastery of R and Python means we can dig in and tackle data analytics and data engineering problems quickly with very little barrier to entry.
 ---

 <div class="row">